Aleph – First Year – Tuesday (Kaufman)

 Homework to be completed by next class:

-2. We reviewed all past letters, vowels and keywords in the yellow box on page 72.
-Circling the ones we don’t know.
+2. We reviewed all past letters, vowels and key words from Lesson one-yellow box page 35.

 Homework to be completed by next class:

-2. We reviewed all past letters, vowels, and keywords in the yellow box on page 72.
+2. We reviewed all past letters, vowels and key words from Lesson one-yellow box page 30.

-3. Our class started to review past lessons one-sixteen with all Hebrew letters and vowels with their “saying sounds”.
+3. Our class started lesson seven with Hebrew letters TZADI and FINAL TZADI.
+Both with the “saying sound” TS.

 Homework to be completed by next class:

-2. We reviewed all past letters, vowels, and keywords in the yellow box on page 72.
+2. We reviewed all past letters, vowels and key words from Lesson one-yellow box page 25.

-4. We read ALOUD pages 72-74 using the “favorites” game.
+4. We read ALOUD page 26 using the “favorites” game.
 (Remind them to use their “pointer finger”).

 Homework to be completed by next class: